 How Can a Lawyer Help Me?

 Keeping up with legal deadlines, collecting evidence, submitting documentation by legal deadlines, and negotiating with insurance companies are all part of the post-accident settlement process.
 These are complex, time-consuming, and stressful undertakings.
-Having a lawyer manage these tasks takes a serious burden off of you when you need to be focusing on recovery.
+Having a lawyer manage these tasks takes a serious burden off you when you need to focus on recovery.

 Your lawyer will know how to collect and present accident-scene photos or video, testimonies from witnesses and caregivers, medical reports, and information about your prognosis.
 As a legal expert, your lawyer will never be surprised by a statute of limitations and will always prepare and submit legal documents efficiently and accurately.
 With knowledge of your case and Tennessee laws, your lawyer will serve as your worthy advocate in negotiations with insurance companies.